 About the blog: Only the luckier acorns evolve into oaks, wouldn’t you say?
 Perhaps the phrase, Acorns to Oaks, better suits the natural order of things.
 As far as I know, the opposite never happens; oaks don’t evolve into acorns.
 So, what’s with the title, right?

 Well.
 The best I can do is ask you to imagine an oak.
 (Are you with me?
 OK.)
 Now, try to imagine its humble beginnings – the essential acorn.
 (Now now.
 Let’s not get all chicken-or-egg about this.
 Just focus on the acorn, please.)

-When I write and rewrite and rewrite, sometimes (as in 9.5 times out of 10), I have to spend what feels like infinity to get to the essential – the acorn.
-But when I nail it (as in 9.5 times out of 1,000), I find I’ve gone from an oak (something huge) to a simple acorn (something manageable, like the one you can stop picturing now).
+When I write and rewrite and rewrite, I spend what feels like infinity to get to the essential – the acorn.
+But when I nail it, I find I’ve gone from an oak (something huge) to a simple acorn (something manageable, like the one you can stop picturing now).
 It’s lovely to be able to put something vast into a nice neat shell once in a while — a way of reconciling worlds.

 Now.
 If that makes no sense, there is another reason, previously mentioned: good luck.
 One of the first poems I had published was based on Acorns and, ever since, I consider it good luck to have one in my pocket or on my desk.
 Whenever I fiddle with an acorn, it reminds me of the big picture, the oaks, and what’s truly essential, the acorn.
 It’s all good.
 So there.

 If you’d really like to hear more about my thoughts on poetry, I was interviewed by The Woolf, June 1, 2018.

 About me: In very short, I was born and raised in New England, studied and taught in many places before immigrating from China to Switzerland in 1996 where I remain with my husband, a watchmaker, two grown children and our golden retriever.